Scottish Rite: The Craft Degrees of the Ancient and Accepted Scottish Rite

+An hypothesis from Masonic historian Alain Bernheim, Belgian Masonic scholar Pierre Noël hypothesized in a 2002 paper that the Ancient and Accepted Scottish Rite Craft degrees might be derived from a French translation of the Masonic exposé Three Distinct Knocks, issued in London in 1760.
+But this theory is heavily debated among Masonic Scholars.

+Degree names

 In 2000, the Southern Jurisdiction in the United States completed a revision of its ritual scripts.
+The current ritual is based upon Pike's, but with some differences.
+Generally, the current titles of the degrees and their arrangement in the Southern Jurisdiction remains substantially unchanged since the time of Pike.

 In 2004, the Northern Jurisdiction in the United States rewrote and reorganized its degrees.
 Further changes have occurred in 2006.
-The current titles of the degrees and their arrangement in the Southern Jurisdiction remains substantially unchanged from the beginning.
+During those two revisions, the names of 21 out of the 33 degrees were changed.

 The list of degrees for the Supreme Councils of Australia, England and Wales, and most other jurisdictions largely agrees with that of the Southern Jurisdiction of the U.S. However, the list of degrees for the Northern Jurisdiction of the United States is now somewhat different and is given in the table below.
 The list of degrees of the Supreme Council of Canada reflects a mixture of the two, with some unique titles as well:

-AASR Craft Degrees

-The AASR does have its own distinctive versions of the Craft rituals (Entered Apprentice, Fellow Craft, and Master Mason), but most lodges throughout the English-speaking world do not work in them.
-However, there are 10 lodges in New Orleans and 16 in New York City that work in the Scottish Rite Craft degrees.